simurlab/simurtools/README.md

 Examples of usage in the Matlab AddsOn Manager

 ## Features
-the tools provided can be grouped in three categories: robot motion related tools, human motion analysis with IMUs and general use tools.
+the tools provided are grouped in three categories:
+3D representation related tools, human motion analysis with IMUs and general hardware-related tools.
-Some robot models are included.
 Some database examples are provided.

 ## Status
 Project is _in progress_

 #########  Release History  #########
+v 1.4 (R2022b) Mar 2023      Cleaning of robotics model

 v 1.1 (R2020a)	Sep 2020      Updated for R2020a
                               Made available in Adds-on utility